 But some words begin with a consonant, yet sound like starting with a vowel alphabet and can qualify the usage of the article ‘an’.

-Such consonant starting words typically start with the alphabet ‘h’ and sound like it has started with ‘o’.
-Examples of such words are honest, honor, herb, hour, honorary, hysterectomy, hereditary, humble, homage, and many other words.
+Such consonant starting words start with the alphabet ‘h’ and sound like it has started with ‘o’.
+Examples of such words are honest, honour, herb, hour, honorary, hysterectomy, hereditary, humble, homage, and many others words.

 The article ‘a’ promotes clarity in speech.
 It is even applicable to acronyms and initials.
 Example An HTML web application or An NBC television show.